 Dr. Paula Nwajei is a graduate of All Saints University School of Medicine and Resident Doctor in the Departments of Internal Medicine & Pediatrics at Emory Healthcare, Atlanta, USA.
 She also holds a Hon.
 BSc. in Life Sciences from McMaster University.

 Dr. Nwajei is also very passionate about Infectious Diseases, specifically tuberculosis.
 During an internship with the Georgia Department of Public Health, she was actively involved in the Tuberculosis and Refugee Resettlement Program, which aims to eliminate any health-related barriers for new immigrants.
-There, she served as a health education specialist, providing new immigrants in the state of Georgia with necessary tools and resources to navigate the United States health system.
+There, she served as a health education specialist, providing new immigrants in the state of Georgia with the necessary tools and resources to navigate the United States health system.

 Paula is also on the COVID response team — in collaboration with the Georgia Department of Public health and Center for Disease Control — that provides Medical Education to the general public about the safety precautions to take to reduce the spread and hopefully eradicate the virus.